-Hydro Ottawa will endeavour to provide a distribution Grid to its Customers that can deliver or receive electricity at the Customer Supply Point with consistent reliability.
-Hydro Ottawa will connect a Customer at one of the standard voltage offerings within Hydro Ottawa's voltage guidelines (see Sections 2.3.4 and 2.3.5).
+Hydro Ottawa will endeavour to provide a Distribution System to its Customers that can deliver or receive electricity at the Customer Supply Point with consistent reliability.
+Hydro Ottawa will connect a Customer at one of the standard voltage offerings within Hydro Ottawa's voltage guidelines (see Sections 2.4.5 and 2.4.6).